Elephant418/Ubiq/doc/string/starts_with.md

 ```

 Checks if a string starts with a specific character/sequence. <br>
-If several matches are given, checks if the string starts with at least one of them. <br>
+If several matches are given, checks if the string starts with at least one of them.

-This function is case sensitive.
+**Note**: This function is case sensitive.